Use Kubectl to Manage Kubernetes Clusters and Nodes on Oracle Cloud Native Environment

 What are Taints and Tolerations?

 Taints represent a Kubernetes property assigned to nodes to repel certain pods when deployed onto the cluster.
-Tolerations, on the other hand, represent a property linked to an application as part of the deployment.yaml file indicating this pod, or pods, can be scheduled against any node having a matching taint.
+Tolerations, on the other hand, represent a property linked to an application as part of the deployment.yaml file, indicating you can schedule this pod or pods against any node having a matching taint.
 Setting these properties is how a Kubernetes administrator can exercise some control over which nodes an application's pods deploy onto.

 Are they guaranteed to work?